 Composers, performers and critics—the initiates—alone know how this music must be; and so the only legitimate role for the audience is to learn what the artists and critics know and to praise what they praise.

 …in the domain of consecrated culture … [the consumers] feel they are subject to objective norms and are obliged to adopt an attitude which is pious, ceremonial and ritualistic. … The existence of sanctified works and of a whole system of rules which define the sacramental approach assumes the existence of an institution whose function is not only to transmit and make available but also to confer legitimacy.
 (Bourdieu 1969, 107)

 In this the whole system represented by the model in 7.1 cooperates.
 Bourdieu’s model, however, based in the practice of 20th-century art, assumes competition between divergent ideals and artistic movements (110).
-We don’t see that in WCM, barely even in the discussion and promotion of new composition (in so far as composition is still innovative in WCM), certainly not in the discussion and promotion of performance.
+We don’t see that in WCM, barely even in the discussion and promotion of new composition, certainly not in the discussion and promotion of performance.
 And so it seems possible that one cause of the relative lack of intellectual debate about WCM within wider arts culture is precisely the lack of that opposition Bourdieu assumed between institutions and performers.
 What is there to debate when everyone agrees on what’s proper, and nothing noticeably new ever happens?
 What room is there for interesting discussion?
 Only the emergence of HIP in the late 60s (when else?) percolated, slightly and briefly, into general cultural consciousness.